 John leads our Product and Application Engineering teams.
 He brings to Fast Radius deep expertise in designing, building and executing production systems leveraging the latest digital technologies.
 Prior to Fast Radius, John led the Digital Manufacturing Practice for McKinsey & Company, where he helped clients navigate their digital transformations.
 John holds his BSE and MSE from the University of Michigan, and his MBA from Northwestern.

-Brian leads all Fast Radius sales, marketing and communications for its on-demand manufacturing platform.
+Brian leads the sales organization at Fast Radius.
 Prior to Fast Radius, Brian was Chief Sales Officer of Rubicon Global where he led sales and marketing through the companies biggest growth period to date.
 During this time the company doubled its valuation from $500m to $1B.
 As Vice President of Regional Sales at Groupon (NASDAQ:GRPN), Simms built and ran a sales team of 400+ sales representatives.
 This played a critical role in helping Groupon become the fastest company to $1B in annual sales revenue.
 Prior to Groupon, Simms was Director of SMB Enterprise Sales at Echo Global Logistics (NASDAQ:ECHO) where he helped position the company as a technology-enabled transportation broker.
 Before Echo, Simms held multiple roles at early and mid-stage technology growth companies.

 Chief Marketing Officer

 James leads all marketing and communications at Fast Radius.
 James brings to the organization expertise in developing world-class customer marketing programs as well as driving strategy for data-driven marketing at scale.
 Previously James was Vice President of Marketing for SolarWinds (NYSE: SWI) where he led a group of 40+ marketers across 8 offices worldwide, with his tenure spanning the company’s IPO in 2018.
 James also helped grow Amazon Business (NASDAQ: AMZN) to 400,000 customers and $1BN in annual sales in the new business unit’s first 12 months following launch.
 Prior to Amazon, James held numerous roles spanning marketing, business development, and product management in small and medium-sized high-growth tech companies.
 He has a MBA from the Kellogg School of Management and a BS in Economics and Communication Studies from Northwestern University

 VIce President of People